 3D design can accomplish things former applications could not.
-You can supply tenants with virtual tours of your buildings through 3D animation, and even print our architectural maps for your campus.
+You can supply potential tenants with virtual tours of your buildings through 3D animation, and even print out architectural maps for your campus.

 Principles of 3D Modeling

 In 3D computer design, 3D modeling is the process of recreating objects in the existing world on your computer.
 You can think of this as the manipulation and contouring of shapes from inside a software environment.
 For example, if I wanted to make a 3D model of a car, I would use a visual software to create a full 3-dimensional version of one on my computer.

 When you're first learning the essentials of 3D modeling, it's important to note that everyone uses universal modeling concepts.
 If someone is trying to add a natural texture to a 3D icon, one needs to refer to a world of existing textures first.
 That is the essentials of any design tool: rely on reality before an original design can be made.
 Let's dive into the other constant elements of 3D design.

 The starting point for any design project is a conceptual outline of the final result.
 If you intend on using rendering services to model a living room, you first need a sketch of your desired outcome.
 You can think of this as being similar to concept art for a video game.

 Before animators and modelers start creating characters and worlds they usually start with a rough outline of their intended results.
 If you're new to 3D modeling, you should start your project with several semi-formed versions of your final project.

 3D modeling is a recreation of real-world objects and ideas—that said, an important element of 3D modeling is having a catalog of similar shapes that you can find in the world around you.